samaust/pygltflib/README.md

 * Philip Holzmann

 #### Thanks
-`pyltflib` made for 'The Beat: A Glam Noir Game' supported by Film Victoria.
+`pygltflib` made for 'The Beat: A Glam Noir Game' supported by Film Victoria / VicScreen.

 ### Changelog
 * 1.16.0: